 The average flight to Majorca is about 2 hours 35 minutes, but exact times vary depending on which airport you fly from and when your flight departs.
 On average, the flying times are:

-Our flights from the UK to Majorca go direct to Palma de Mallorca Airport, located 5 miles outside of Palma.
+Our flights from the UK to Majorca go directly to Palma de Mallorca Airport, located 5 miles outside of Palma.
 Also known as Son San Joan Airport, it's Spain's third largest airport and welcomes travellers from across Europe, with three terminals dedicated to international flights.

 Majorca's airport offers many different travel options to help you transfer to Palma city, or further afield to your resort or hotel: